Welcome

 English law distinguishes between established duty situations and novel duty situations.

-• Established duty situations are relationships where the courts have already recognised a duty of care exists (e.g., driver to pedestrian, employer to employee, manufacturer to consumer).
+• Established duty situations are relationships where the courts have already recognised a duty of care exists (e.g., driver to pedestrian, employer to employee, manufacturer to consumer, doctor to patient).

 The Neighbour Principle: Donoghue v Stevenson